 As good as Army 2020 as a piece of work is, and it is, it starts with the premise of preserving cap badges and avoiding tough political decisions, hardly a recipe for decisive and innovative thinking.

 Both the Haldane and Cardwell reforms resulted from near disasters abroad and had a massive impact on the Army, transforming its capabilities, morale and professionalism.
 The Hammond reforms are simply a means of doing less with less.
-General Nick Carter and his team have no doubt pulled a rabbit out of the bag and Army2020 represents I think, am extremely well thought through process with much to commend it.
+General Nick Carter and his team have no doubt pulled a rabbit out of the bag and Army2020 represents I think, an extremely well thought through the process with much to commend it.

 Some have hailed it as genuinely revolutionary but again, I think that might be a stretch because much of it is simply a continuation of things that are already the norm or already in place.

-One of the things that has completely overshadowed the review is the Regimental system, is a curate egg if ever there was one; so much is just right but it does create a barrier to innovation and change and we just might be at the point where it is time to do a Haldane or Childers and undertake a serious reform that frees the Army of much of its historical drag, including the Regimental system.
+One of the things that have completely overshadowed the review is the Regimental system, is a curate egg if ever there was one; so much is just right but it does create a barrier to innovation and change and we just might be at the point where it is time to do a Haldane or Childers and undertake a serious reform that frees the Army of much of its historical drag, including the Regimental system.